WaveGuides/Nuts/README.md

 ### nut_sides

-How many sides does the nut have?
+How many sides does the target nut have?
-Generally six!

 ### bar_length